View Letha Thomas's Obituary on modbee.com and share memories

 For several years they did migrant work throughout CA picking cotton, or peaches and grapes and Letha even worked in some of the local canneries.
 Anything to keep the family, which now included son Russell, surviving.
 Contemplating their family's future, Letha was concerned and wanted a more stable life.
 To accomplish this, she encouraged Cleve to build on his masonry experience, a trade he learned in Oklahoma in the WPA, as part of Roosevelt's New Deal.

 After retiring from the business, Letha and Cleve moved to Clearlake, CA where they spent many years.
-They won a contest, held by the local newspaper, for the couple married the longest....
-69 years married, until parted by death.
+Letha liked to sew and garden and was always reading a new book.
+They won a contest, held by the local newspaper, for the longest married couple....
+69 years, until parted by death.
 After Cleve's passing, Letha moved back to the Central Valley.
-She settled in Waterford where she lived for over ten years until moving in with her daughter Polly in Modesto who just loved having her there.
+She settled in Waterford where she lived for over ten years until moving to Modesto with her daughter, Polly, who just loved having her there.

 Toots, as Letha was affectionately known, was beloved and cherished by her family and friends.
 So beloved was she, that when a party for her 100th birthday was held at the Double Tree Hotel in Modesto, over 150 friends and family came to honor her.
 Some had traveled from Florida, Washington, and Oklahoma and even as far away as Sweden.

 She was an inspiration to all those who knew her.
 Despite a tough start in life, Letha never dwelled in the past.
 To the contrary, she often expressed just how blessed she was in her life.
-She greeted every day with optimism and gratitude.
-The closest thing to a regret she ever expressed was the disappointment of having not completed high school.
+She greeted every day with optimism and gratitude and she greeted everyone with genuine kindness.
+The closest thing to a regret she ever expressed, was the disappointment of having not completed high school.
 Armed with that little nugget of information, her daughter Bertha embarked on a mission.
 And, after hearing her story, the Superintendent of Schools in Minco, OK was more than happy to fulfill this wish.
-Just this past February, at her 102nd birthday party, attended by many family members and friends, Letha, adorned with a cap and gown, was presented with her Minco High Scool diploma, dated May 1935.
+Just this past February, at her 102nd birthday party, attended by many family members and friends, Letha, adorned with a cap and gown, was presented with her Minco High School diploma, dated May 1935.
+Then she posed for her graduation picture.

 Letha is survived by her three children, Bertha Yanez, Polly Steinpress and Russell Thomas, 8 grandchildren, 12 great-grandchildren and 11 great-great grandchildren.
 Visitation will be held Thursday May 2nd, between 4-8 pm, at Salas Brothers Funeral Chapel, 419 Scenic Dr, Modesto, CA. Graveside services will be held on Friday May 3rd at 2 pm at Lakewood Memorial Park, 900 Santa Fe Avenue, Hughson, CA. with a reception following at the family residence.
 A Celebration of Life is planned for July 20, 2019.
 A time and place will be announced at a later date.